LalatenduMohanty/chess-pgn-recorder/README.md

 - After entering Black's move → Game saves with complete move pair
 - At the very start → Exit without saving (no moves recorded)

+You can also press **Ctrl+C** at any time to interrupt the program.
+If you have recorded moves, you'll be prompted to save before exiting.

 The system will automatically save whatever moves you've entered so far.

 ## Output Format